Aaron Neville: Career

 The first of Neville's singles that was given airplay outside of New Orleans was "Over You", released in 1960.
 His first hit single was "Tell It Like It Is", released by local musician/arranger George Davis, a friend from school, and band-leader Lee Diamond.
 The song topped Billboards R&B chart for five weeks in 1967 and also reached on the Billboard Hot 100 (behind "I'm a Believer" by the Monkees).
-It sold over one million copies, and was awarded a gold disc.
+It sold more than one million copies, and was awarded a gold disc.

 Neville released his first solo album since the late 1960s in 1986 with the independent release Orchid in The Storm.
 In 1989, Neville teamed up with Linda Ronstadt on the album Cry Like a Rainstorm, Howl Like the Wind which included four duets by the pair.
 Amongst them were the No. 1 Grammy-winning hits "Don't Know Much" and "All My Life".
 "Don't Know Much" reached No. 2 on the Hot 100, and was certified Gold for selling a million copies, while the album was certified Triple Platinum for US sales of more than three million.

 Following the success of Cry Like a Rainstorm, Howl Like the Wind, Ronstadt produced his 1991 album Warm Your Heart including the hit single "Everybody Plays the Fool", a cover of the 1972 Main Ingredient song, which reached No. 8 on the Billboard Hot 100 and another duet with Ronstadt "Close Your Eyes".
 Warm Your Heart was certified platinum in 1997 for more than a million sales in the U.S.

 During 1993 and 1994, Neville expanded his repertoire as a recording artist and ventured into making country music.
 In 1993, Neville released the platinum-selling The Grand Tour on A&M Records with lead single "Don't Take Away My Heaven" reaching No. 4 on the Adult Contemporary chart (where previous hits "Don't Know Much", "All My Life", and "Everybody Plays the Fool" all reached number one).
 The follow-up single "The Grand Tour", a cover of country music legend George Jones' 1974 hit, peaked at No. 38 on the Billboard country singles chart, and was highly acclaimed by fans and critics, resulting in a nomination for the Grammy Award for Best Male Country Vocal Performance at the 36th Annual Grammy Awards in 1994.
 He followed the album up with another platinum seller Aaron Neville's Soulful Christmas.